BiomarkerResearch/ECG-PDF-extractor/README.md

 ## Downloads

-Ready-to-use executables are built automatically by GitHub Actions and published in the [**Releases**](../../releases) tab:
+Ready-to-use executables of the cross-platform GUI app are built automatically by GitHub Actions and published in the [**Releases**](../../releases) tab:

 | Platform | Artifact |